samyarous/ls.config/README.md

 # zsh.config
-This is my personal settings script for zsh including prompt customisation, aliases and environment variable
+a collection of different configuration files for my most used packages including prompt customisation, aliases and environment variable, game mode...